 Coast Guard Adm.
 Thad Allen says the oil spill containment operation in the Gulf of Mexico is now catching up to 630,000 gallons daily.

-Assessing efforts to restrain the oil spill, Allen told reporters that "we continue to make progress," although he said reinforcement help is on the way, including the expected of a shutter tanker from the North Sea within the next few days.
+Assessing efforts to restrain the oil spill, Allen told reporters that "we continue to make progress," although he said reinforcement help is on the way, including the expected arrival of a shuttle tanker from the North Sea within the next few days.

 He also said he hopes capacity of the existing containment structure can be increased soon to roughly 1.17 million gallons daily.